mcorne/roman-de-renart/documentation/how-to-translate-verses.md

 7. Update the translation of verses
 -----------------------------------

-- in the "application" directory, run the command line: translate -u
+In the "application" directory, run the command line: translate -u

 Note: this will add the translation of the verses (those selected as explained in paragraph 2.) to "verses.csv".